 On the West coast of Oahu, there is an area just off the coast where hundreds of friendly Hawaiian spinner dolphins call home.
 This little cove is where the dolphins come to ‘sleep’ during the day.

-The thing I really loved about this company was their ethical approach to swimming with the dolphins.
+The thing I really loved about this company was its ethical approach to swimming with the dolphins.

-Our guides explained the proper way we should approach the dolphins to ensure we don’t startle or wake them.
-Because they are half asleep, you’re not allowed to chase or touch them, this is a big no-no!
+Our guides explained how we should approach the dolphins to ensure we don’t startle or wake them.
+Because they are half asleep, you’re not allowed to chase or touch them; this is a big no-no!

-Swim with the dolphins tours depart daily from Ko Olina Marina.
+Swim with the dolphins tours departs daily from Ko Olina Marina.
 Prices start from $139 for adults and $114 for children, which includes lunch.

 Book your dolphin tour in Hawaii:

 7. Murals and microbreweries in Kakaako, Oahu